 PTS is treated by anti-coagulation, compression and mobilisation.
 Stenting is a better alternative to this treatment.

-Current first generation stents still have a failure rate of 15-25%, and patients are often forced to use anti-coagulants life long.
+To date stents still have a failure rate of 15-25%, and patients are often forced to use anti-coagulants life long.

 Veins are constantly changing in form and shape and therefore axial and longitudinal flexibility is needed